-Property, plant and equipment is shown at cost less subsequent depreciation and impairment, except for land, which is shown at cost less impairment.
+Property, plant, and equipment is shown at cost less subsequent depreciation and impairment.
 Cost includes expenditure that is directly attributable to the acquisition of the items.
-Depreciation is provided on a straight-line basis to write off the cost of property, plant and equipment over the estimated useful lives to their estimated residual value (reassessed at each Statement of Financial Position date) at the following annual rates:
+Depreciation is provided on a straight-line basis to write off the cost of property, plant, and equipment over the estimated useful lives to their estimated residual value (reassessed at each balance sheet date) at the following annual rates:

-Motor vehicles 7 to 12 years Equipment fixtures and fittings 3 years
+Equipment fixtures and fittings 3 years